Anger in Marriage: 15 Critical Warnings Your Husband’s Rage Is Tearing You Apart

 Before You Go…

 I have a book suggestion that I cannot recommend highly enough.
 “Why Does He Do That?
 Inside the Mind of Angry and Controlling Men” by Lundy Bancroft.
 This book should be required reading in high school for all young women.
-It was such an eye opener to have some affirmation that this is something within them and no one deserves to be treated like this.
-Understanding the rationale behind the abuse, will be so eye opening and you will have the tools needed to either stay deal with him (as long as you feel safe-obviously not all abuse involves hitting) or to make the decision to leave.
+It was such an eye opener to have some affirmation that this is something within them, and no one deserves to be treated like this.

 After reading the book, I admit I was triggered, but what I didn’t know at the time was that it was also a great awakening inside me.
 I knew his wrath was his problem to solve and that I was not (usually) the underlying reason for it.
 If your mind, heart and body are screaming inside for some much needed clarity, then you need to read this book.

 Out of all the books I’ve read on relationships, this one is at the top of the list and I will be recommending it until my last breath.
 That is how good it is.
 Lundy Bancroft has been working with and counseling abusive men for decades and he’s seen and heard it all as these men, during group sessions, opened up and told him exactly what is going through their minds while being abusive towards women.
-I hope you find it as helpful as do!
+I hope you find it as helpful as do.

 FAQ For Anger in Marriage